-The Nintendo Switch Online Service has finally received its first official details ahead of launching later this year.
+The Nintendo Switch Online Service is finally rolling out today, meaning you’ll soon have to pay to play games like Splatoon 2, ARMS and Mario Kart 8 Deluxe online.
 The paid subscription plan will include access to cloud saves, classic Nintendo titles and an assortment of other bonuses.
-It’ll also be required to play online multiplayer going forward.

 Trusted Reviews has compiled everything you need to know about the Nintendo Switch Online Service including its release date, features, and all the latest news.